lunchboxer/kumu-api/README.md

 ## Angular 2

-This branch is for setting up a foundation using angular 2 instead.
-It emulates many of the techniques used in [Qeti project](https://github.com/Qeti/Qeti).
+This client is built with Angular 2.
+It emulates some of the techniques used in [Qeti project](https://github.com/Qeti/Qeti).
 And explained in this [StackOverflow question](http://stackoverflow.com/questions/34843235/is-it-possible-to-generate-services-for-angular2-from-loopback).

 [This issue](https://github.com/angular/angular/issues/4902) is the motivation for the hack inserted at the top of each .ts file currently:
 ```